StatStud/book-club/content/posts/power-versus-force.md

 It should be **heavily emphasized** that the great human wisdom from extraordinary people didn't proceed from *conceptual rationalization* nor any other deeply *introspective* focus of the self--rather from a *leap* to a higher consciousness.
 That is both the common point of convergence and point of origin for all great human insight.

 ## Chapter 22: Spiritual Struggle

+It's a common experience for as-yet-unenlightened devotees to enter the "sublime" state of a "saint" (the social nickname of those calibrated over 500s and 600s) when in the presence of such an enlightened person.
+This happens when the presence of one powerful attractor pattern dominates the atmosphere of the interaction.
+Hence, it makes sense that this "rub-off" state of heightened enlightenment vanishes as soon as the saint leaves; until the devotee arrives at the higher state of awareness himself, the state will not persist in the saint's absence.

+Advanced spiritual seekers often fluctuate in and out of this "presence of the Beloved" as they approach enlightenment, often losing the higher state and descending down to a lower one.

+In fact, this phenomenon is so well recorded in Western and Eastern literature that they even have a name for it: "anguish of the soul".

+> Spiritual work, like other intensive pursuits such as sports, can be arduous and frequently require the development of specific tools for the task, namely (1) **extremely focused intent** (2) **unfailing concentration**

+> What makes inner work so difficult is the great effort required to escape from the *familiar* gravity of lower attractor fields and move to the influence of a higher field.

+It's no wonder how all religions issue restrictions against exposing oneself to the lower energy fields in an attempt to relieve this struggle.

+Unfortunately, the more conservative, shy, and dogmatic types will enforce this as judgmental "sin".
+A more liberal viewpoint *accepts* man's dalliance in lower energy fields as a **pardonable** "failing".

+> Whatever viewpoint you adopt, the result is still the same: attitudes, emotions, and behaviors characteristic of energy below 200 preclude spiritual experience.

+The classical chakra system recognized by many almost exactly correlates with the Levels of calibrated consciousness from this book.

+From the chakra system, 600 corresponds to the crown chakra, 500 to the hear, and 200 and up to the solar plexus.
+All lower attitudes are associated with the spleen.

+> Interestingly enough, we see another common characteristic among all major spiritual teachings: to avoid "worldliness" things, such as attachments to sex or money.
+Both the base chakra and the lower energy levels are associated with these primal and survival reactions that **prohibit spiritual progress**.
+If you wish to ascend, you must let go.

+These lower regions are the center of addictions; one can be fixated at any of the lower levels.

+Almost all of these lower energy fields, as well as their symptomatic behaviors that result, now have given rise to specific self-help groups.

+But without the spiritual context, recovery is quite unlikely.

+The same principle operates in the opposite direction.

+> To seek enlightenment, the key is **WILL**; a constantly repeated act of **CHOICE**

+In all spiritual disciplines, the opening wedge predicated for advancing one's awareness is described as "**WILLINGNESS**".

+> A persistent (faithful) **willingness** is the trigger that activates a new attractor field and allows one to begin to leave the old.

+It's the combinations of (1) free will (2) the decisive power of choice (3) evolution; that creates a crossover for change to take place.

+The common trap is to go out and do it alone.

+A devotee can abet his own progress by merely focusing on an advanced teacher and thereby aligning with that teacher's energy field.

+> Holding the image of an advanced spiritual teacher in mind made every subject go strong, independent of personal beliefs.
+Human relationships matter.

+Side note: This also might be why married men with children earn more, and generally seem more fulfilling.
+Ultimately, if you're on a hill, about to die, the last thing that comes to your mind are your wife and kids, and holding that image alone provides enough power to overcome death--the idea that you simply *can't* die because of your higher calling.

 ## Chapter 23: The Search for Truth